kpreisser/TcpTunnel/README.md

 For example, imagine you have some TCP service (like a VNC server) running on a machine within a LAN that has internet access (maybe only through NAT so it's not possible to use port forwarding or a VPN), and you want to securely connect to this service from a machine on another network.
-Additionally, you have a server (e.g. VPS) with a public domain and you have a SSL certificate for it.
+Additionally, you have a server (e.g. virtual private server, VPS) with a public domain and you have a SSL certificate for it.

 In this case, you could use the TcpTunnel with the following configuration:
 - Run the **Gateway** on the VPS and configure it to listen at a specific TCP port using SSL/TLS, and to